Clinical Psychology Ph.D.

 The doctoral training program in Clinical Psychology trains students intensively in both clinical skills and research.
 The program has been accredited by the American Psychological Association since 1970.
 Ohio University does not offer the master's degree in clinical psychology as a terminal degree, but only as a step toward the Ph.D. degree.

 The program requirements for all students include coursework, clinical practica, independent research, and an internship.
 Students complete a wide range of courses and practical training experiences consistent with accreditation requirements of the American Psychological Association for the specialty of clinical psychology with an adult focus.
-While all students complete intensive, broad-based clinical and research training consistent with this specialty, students can also elect to complete coursework and clinical and research training for major areas of study including clinical child psychology, clinical health psychology, and clinical neuropsychology.
+While all students complete intensive, broad-based clinical and research training consistent with this specialty, students can also elect to complete coursework and clinical and research training for major areas of study including clinical child psychology, and clinical neuropsychology.
 Descriptions of training available in each of these elective major areas of study is available in the links above.
 In addition, the department offers both clinical and experimental graduate students the opportunity to complete an elective concentration to quantitative methods.

 Independent research and collaborative research projects with faculty members are encouraged.
 A master's thesis and doctoral dissertation are required; each of these projects is to be substantive and based upon empirical data.
 The vast majority of our students present their research at professional conferences, and many publish articles in professional journals.
 A faculty with diverse research interests and clinical expertise, an interface with the experimental psychology program, and the availability of many research collaborators enhance research training opportunities.
 Faculty in the clinical section conduct research in the following areas: clinical child, clinical health, clinical neuropsychology, interpersonal processes, eating disorders, ADHD, emotion regulation, school mental health, substance abuse, and trauma and violence.